zappingseb/biopharma-app/README.md

 Due to fast recruiting for clinical studies the patient cohorts seemed to be inhomogenic.
 Therefore a researcher and a clinical study statistician wanted to find out, by which parameter they can find patients, that do not seem to fit their desired class.
 Maybe there was a mistake in the labeling of a patient's disease status?
 Maybe one measurement or two measurements can be used to easily find such patients?

-The example data used here is real data from a study from the 90s, known as the biopsy data set.
+The example data used here is real data from a 1990's study, known as the biopsy data set, [also hosted on UCI ML data repository](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)).
 The app that should be build inside this tutorial is preliminary and was especially build for the tutorial.
-Pieces of it were applied in biostatistical applications.
+Pieces of it were applied in real world biostatistical applications.

 ## Starting point